-The novel coronavirus pandemic has surfaced an interesting paradox: While we’ve all been cloistered inside, hiding from a virus that attacks our lungs, the so-called “lungs of the earth” (aka trees) are doing their thing and helping to heal the environment — without us getting in the way.
+Early on in the COVID-19 pandemic, an interesting paradox surfaced: While we were all cloistered inside, hiding from a virus that attacks our lungs (among many other things), the so-called “lungs of the earth” (aka trees) were doing their thing and helping to heal the environment — without us getting in the way.

-Thanks to a sharp reduction in the carbon emissions we typically generate when we’re not locked down, the air outside has cleared up significantly.
-The Himalayan mountains can be seen in northern India for the first time in decades and the smog in Los Angeles has lifted.
-In fact, the global decline in pollution has been so dramatic it can be seen from space.
+Thanks to the sharp reduction in the carbon emissions while locked down, the air outside cleared up significantly — if only, for a brief time.
+(Remember the photos of empty freeways in Los Angeles or a vacant Times Square?
+Even the Himalayan mountains could be seen in northern India for the first time in decades.)
+The global decline in pollution was so dramatic during the initial coronavirus lockdown, it could even be seen from space.

 Muir's contemporaries in the medical field grew to believe the same.
 Open-air treatment, as it’s called, was discovered over a hundred years ago during another outbreak — the Spanish Flu pandemic of 1918.
 “Medics found that severely ill flu patients nursed outdoors recovered better than those treated indoors," noted Robert Hobday, researcher and author of the book The Healing Sun, in this post on Medium.
-"A combination of fresh air and sunlight seems to have prevented deaths among patients and infections among medical staff.
-There is scientific support for this.
-Research shows that outdoor air is a natural disinfectant… sunlight is germicidal and there is now evidence it can kill the flu virus.”
+"A combination of fresh air and sunlight seems to have prevented deaths among patients and infections among medical staff.”

-Big caveat: There is currently no evidence that sunlight kills the novel coronavirus (on masks or on you) or that living in warmer climates offers protection.
 The point to be taken is simply that spending time outdoors can boost immunity and overall health.
-Here, some tips for harnessing Vitamin N (as in nature), safely and responsibly:
+Here, some tips for harnessing Vitamin N (as in nature):

 Exercise Outdoors On Your Own